Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  * index corresponds to a stake type in the `weights` array in the `ECDSAOperatorInfo`
  * @return signers array of addresses that signed the certificate
- * @dev This function DOES NOT support smart contact signatures */ function verifyCertificate(
+ * @dev This function DOES NOT support smart contact signatures
+ * @dev The `referenceTimestamp` in the `ECDSACertificate` is used to determine the operator table to use for the verification
+ */
+function verifyCertificate(
     OperatorSet calldata operatorSet,